slightlyopaque/slightlyopaque_old.github.io/_posts/2012-08-20-the-devil-s-advocate-who-needs-to-be-managed.markdown

 <img src="/images/IMG_1692.JPG" class="half-width left" />

-##The Devil's Advocate: Who Needs To Be Managed?

 I guess there are trillions of jokes about the question how many managers does it take to change a light bulb, to open a door or to solve similar simple tasks.
 Don't worry, I won't gather them here.